Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 Your approach often intersects with phenomenology.
 How does listening as an embodied experience reshape the spectator’s relation to cinematic space and time?

-Again, we need to be particular as to what sort of film-making we mean and what sort of spectator we mean.
-If my expectation of film is narrative clarity, storytelling in a semantic way, it is probably not desirable for the viewer to propose they should listen to the sound track to sense their being in the film as a being in the world of the film and the film becoming the film through that intersubjective and reciprocal experience.
-Phenomenology, unlike structuralism, engages perception as a reciprocal process of being in the world which becomes the world it is for us through our being in it.
-It performs a reduction, an époché, in order to understand this experience rather than an a priori object or event.
+Again we need to be particular as to what sort of filmmaking we mean and what sort of spectator we address.
+If the spectator’s expectation of film is narrative clarity, storytelling in a semantic way, they probably do not want to be told that they should listen to the sound track with the visual track to sense the complex multisensoriality of film, and to sense their being in the film as a being in the world of the film and the film becoming the film it is through that intersubjective and reciprocal experience.
+Phenomenology, unlike structuralism, engages perception as a reciprocal process of being in the world which thus becomes the world it is for us through our being in it.
+It performs a reduction, an époché, in order to understand this contingent and generative experience, rather than an a priori object or event.
 Phenomenology brackets the apparently known, to get to the experience at that moment.
-It does not read the world or film, from a pre-existing vocabulary or signifying system, but engages in the experience as a particular vis-à-vis constituted in our being with.
-Viewing thus becomes a ‘sensory-motor action,’ a doing perception also of sound that generates rather than perceives what it sees, hears and senses.
+It does not read the world or film, from pre-existing vocabularies or signifying systems, but engages in the experience as a particular vis-à-vis constituted in our being with.
+Viewing thus becomes a ‘sensory-motor action,’ a doing perception that generates rather than perceives what it sees, hears and senses.
 Consequently, given that this sensory motor action of a listening-viewing generates the world of the film, our engagement demands responsibility and care.
 I am responsible for how I listen and what I hear, and also for what I do not hear.
-These sensory motor engagements with the world generate my life-world, my sensory world that I understand myself with.
-I am responsible for this world/ film world I generate from my being in the world/film world.
+I am responsible for the world/ film world I generate from my being in the world/film world.

 Photo: Salomé Voegelin – University of the Arts London